 Greg has travelled extensively in North, Central and South America, and Europe and has worked as a naturalist in the Falkland Islands, South Georgia and the Antarctic.
 His explorations have included an ascent of Cotopaxi in Ecuador, which is one of the highest active volcanoes in the world.
 Greg lives in Galapagos with his wife Thalia.

-Thal website 2Born in Canada, Thalia Grant first went to the Galapagos islands as a child of six, accompanying her parents Drs Peter and Rosemary Grant at the beginning of their long-term study of Darwin’s finches.
+Thal website 2Born in Canada, Thalia Grant first went to the Galapagos islands as a child of six, accompanying her parents Drs.
+Peter and Rosemary Grant at the beginning of their long-term study of Darwin’s finches.
 Between 1973 and 1996 she made annual visits to Galapagos, of 2 to 6 months duration, initially to assist with her parents’ field research and later to conduct ecological studies of her own.
 These field studies have afforded her a unique and intimate knowledge of almost every island in Galapagos.
 With a degree in biology from the University of California at Santa Cruz, she has published her research on the Galapagos dove, Galapagos lava lizard and Darwin’s visit to the islands in 1835.
 She has also studied the social behavior of the Galapagos fiddler crab and the diet of the short-eared owl.
 In 1991 she conducted and published a population study of reptiles on Stephens Island in New Zealand and guided HRH Prince Philip on a tour of this WWF sponsored project.
 With her husband Greg Estes, Thalia retraced Darwin’s footsteps through Galapagos using information from the original notebooks and manuscripts of the famous voyage.
 Their research was first published in “Notes and Records of the Royal Society“, September 2000.
 Thalia is co-author of the book Darwin in Galapagos: Footsteps to a New World.
 She has also written an article on Charles Darwin and Galapagos for the October 2009 issue of UNESCO’s quarterly review; Charles Darwin and the Galapagos: The evolution of a legacy.
 Her transcription of Darwin’s geology notes from Galapagos features at DARWIN ONLINE.

 Thalia has been organizing trips in Galapagos for over 12 years.
 Her clients have heralded from all walks of life and have included university professors, students, film groups, and CEOs.
 Thalia also works as a free-lance scientific advisor.